History & Contributions

 Donations & Mini-Grants Made by Connect Buncombe

-To date Connect Buncombe has donated a total of $102,702 to help “Make Greenways Happen”.
+Connect Buncombe has donated over $100,000 to help “Make Greenways Happen”.

 - 2014 $10,000 match for NC-DOT grant for greenway feasibility study from I-26/Brevard Rd. to Lake Julian